coderolls/coderolls-blog/_posts/java-time/2021-08-29-how-to-get-gmt-time-in-java.md

 description: "In this article, we will see how we can get GMT time in Java."
 ---

-In Java Programming, sometimes we need date in GMT format.
+In Java Programming, sometimes we need the date in GMT format.
 In this quick tutorial, we will see how we can get GMT time in Java.

 We will be using the `ZonedDateTime` class to get the GMT.
 We can get any zone time using the `ZonedDateTime` class.
 You can <a target="_blank" href="https://coderolls.com/get-current-date-time-in-java/">see this article</a> to learn more about it.

-I have given a java program below, it has the `getGMTTime()` method.
+I have given a Java program below, it has the `getGMTTime()` method.
 This method receives the Date object (java.util.Date) and returns a GMT string.

 ```java
 package com.coderolls.examples;